Tunisian Basketball Super Cup

 The Tunisian Basketball Super Cup or Champions Trophy, is an annual basketball super cup in Tunisian men's basketball opposing the Championnat Pro A champion to the winner of the Tunisian Cup (or the vice-champion if the champion is also the winner of the Tunisian Cup).
 The tournament is organised by the Tunisia Basketball Federation (FTBB).
-The current champion is US Monastir, who won the title in the 2024.
+The current champion is Club Africain, who won the title in the 2025.

 History

 During the first edition of the Tunisian Super Cup in 2003, Club Africain won the title against JS Kairouan.
 In the 2004 Tunisian Super Cup, Club Africain won the title again against Stade Nabeulien.
 In October 2005, JS Kairouan won the Tunisian Super Cup against US Monastir at the Sousse Indoor Sports Hall.
 On 10 January 2015, Club Africain won the 2014 edition final against ES Sahel 78–73 at the El Menzah Sports Palace.
 The 2015 Super Cup between Club Africain and ES Sahel was canceled due to a lack of sponsors.
 The 2016 edition between the same two clubs was again canceled due to a busy schedule.

 The 2019 Tunisian Super Cup between the US Monastir and ES Radès, originally scheduled for 11 April 2020, at the Palais des sports Marcel-Cerdan in Paris, was postponed due to COVID-19 pandemic and ultimately canceled.
 On 10 March 2024, Club Africain won the 2023 Tunisian Super Cup against the US Monastir 68–48 at the Salle Omnisport de Radès.
 On 21 December 2024, the US Monastir defeated Club Africain 64–60 in the final at the Salle Omnisport de Radès.
+On 20 December 2025, Club Africain won the Tunisian Super Cup final against US Monastir 72–64, Omar Abada was the best player of the match.